 HR tools are essential for managing the return to work process, scheduling shifts to ensure that office capacity is in line with any social distancing measures and coordinating between employees returning to the office and those working from home.

-HR leaders can also use this to keep track of any exceptional circumstances, for instance employees who have been advised to shield as they are classified as “clinically extremely vulnerable”, or those suffering a bereavement.
-With staff now allowed to carry forward some of their staturory holidays if unable to take them in the current year, HR tools can be used to schedule this time off and encourage employees to take leave this year, provided key business services can be maintained.
+HR leaders can also use this to keep track of any exceptional circumstances, for instance, employees who have been advised to shield as they are classified as “clinically extremely vulnerable”, or those suffering a bereavement.
+With staff now allowed to carry forward some of their statutory holidays if unable to take them in the current year, HR tools can be used to schedule this time off and encourage employees to take leave this year, provided key business services can be maintained.

 Performance management tools can be used to coordinate HR leaders with managers and team leaders to ensure that any problems are immediately flagged and dealt with.
-Using a cross-platform communications system which allows updates to be sent directly to employees via SMS, email and push notifications to a variety of devices will help keep your staff up to speed, able to adapt should the guidance on returning to work change.
+Using a cross-platform communications system that allows updates to be sent directly to employees via SMS, email and push notifications to a variety of devices will help keep your staff up to speed, able to adapt should the guidance on returning to work change.

 Managers can use these tools to align the individuals and teams working on-site or remotely, establishing and tracking objectives and keeping a constant line of communication open.
 Returning to work requires flexibility, so managers should conduct regular one2one meetings and check-ins with their staff and adjust their communication style if anyone is feeling anxious.
-Creating the digital spaces where teams can discuss projects, maintaining a sense of structure and cohesion, will give your employees the opportunities to perform well and deliver the best outcomes.
+Creating digital spaces where teams can discuss projects, maintaining a sense of structure and cohesion, will give your employees the opportunities to perform well and deliver the best outcomes.

 By using a Today Screen feature, managers can pull together an instant overview of the day’s challenges, tracking objectives and upcoming deadlines while checking their schedule for any meetings or one2ones which need to be attended.
 Using performance management tools to connect HR leaders and managers with employees and teams will give your company the means to adapt, should the guidance on COVID-19 change in the future.